alvarlagerlof/portfolio/content/blog/instagram-ruined-photography.md

 # Result

 Looking back at these tactics, they seem desperate.
 In a way, they were.
-I found myself in a highly competitive environment—too young to reflect on what I was doing.
-Chasing metrics.
+I found myself in a highly competitive environment—too young to reflect on what I was doing: chasing metrics.

 Using the tactics above, I reached 700 followers.
 All at the expense of mental health, which had gotten worse the further I got.
 So in March 2017, I stopped.
 By then, even picking up my camera gave me anxiety.